 How Universal Credit is paid

-If you make a joint claim as a couple, you’ll get a single payment for both of you.
-You can ask to have the payments split between you and paid into separate accounts.
+If you make a joint claim as a couple, you’ll get one payment between the 2 of you.

 When you’ll be paid

 After you apply it’ll usually take 5 weeks to get your first Universal Credit payment.